bisontrails/rules_kustomize/README.rst

 :tool:`kustomize` prefers to load files only from the :term:`kustomization` root directory—the one containing the :file:`kustomization.yaml` file—or any of its subdirectories.
 The :command:`kustomize build` subcommand runs with a :term:`load restrictor` to enforce this restrictive policy.
 By default, the :cmdflag:`--load-restrictor` flag uses the value :value:`LoadRestrictionsRootOnly`.
 With that value in effect, :command:`kustomize build` will refuse to read any files referenced by a :term:`kustomization` that lie outside of the :term:`kustomization` root directory tree, per `this FAQ entry <https://kubectl.docs.kubernetes.io/faq/kustomize/#security-file-foo-is-not-in-or-below-bar>`__.

-Bazel can execute the actions for its :command:`build` and :command:`build` in a restricted environment called a :term:`sandbox`, using a technique called sandboxing_.
+Bazel can execute the actions for its :command:`build` and :command:`test` commands in a restricted environment called a :term:`sandbox`, using a technique called sandboxing_.
 On some operating systems, Bazel uses symbolic links to make only some files available to programs it runs in its actions.
 These symbolic links point upward and outward to files that lie outside of the :term:`kustomization` root in the sandbox.
 Even though the links are within the :term:`kustomization` root, their target files are not. :tool:`kustomize` considers this to transgress its :value:`LoadRestrictionsRootOnly` load restriction and blocks the attempt to load the referenced file.

 There are three ways around this problem:

 * Relax :tool:`kustomize`'s load restrictor by passing :value:`LoadRestrictionsNone` to its :cmdflag:`--load-restrictor` flag, by way of specifying the value :value:`None` for the kustomized_resources_ rule's :ruleattr:`load_restrictor` attribute.

-* Use a Bazel sandboxing_ implementation that doesn't rely on symbolic links, such its `sandboxfs <https://docs.bazel.build/versions/master/sandboxing.html#sandboxfs_>`__ FUSE file system.
+* Use a Bazel sandboxing_ implementation that doesn't rely on symbolic links, such as its `sandboxfs <https://docs.bazel.build/versions/master/sandboxing.html#sandboxfs_>`__ FUSE file system.
 With the :tool:`sandboxfs` tool installed, pass the :cmdflag:`--experimental_use_sandboxfs` `flag <https://docs.bazel.build/versions/master/command-line-reference.html#flag--experimental_use_sandboxfs>`__ to :command:`bazel build`, :command:`bazel test`, or :command:`bazel run`.

 .. _disable sandboxing: